 Understanding Special Needs Trusts in New Jersey

 A special needs trust is an irrevocable trust.
-A key benefit of this type of trust is the special provisions that ensure the special needs dependent can continue to qualify for Medicaid, Supplemental Security Income, and other asset and income-based benefits.
+A key benefit of this type of trust is the special provisions that ensure the special needs dependent can continue to qualify for for Medicaid, Supplemental Security Income, and other asset and income-based benefits.

 Some special needs trusts can be used to accept, hold, and manage the disability benefits received by the special needs dependent.
 Different rules apply to these trusts, and we can help you understand them when we discuss your estate plan.